declantyson/declantyson.co.uk/views/content/blogs-bond/for-your-eyes-only.md

 The rest of the soundtrack is done by Bill Conti, and whilst it's not as good as John Barry's efforts, it's got a pretty good, upbeat, cheesy 80's feel to it.
 Not bad.

+---

-So now we've forgotten the name of that greek man, his friends and uh... someone else that appeared in For Your Eyes Only, let's look forward to a woman with eight vaginas!
+So now we've forgotten the name of that greek man, his friends and uh... someone else that appeared in For Your Eyes Only, let's look forward to a woman with [eight vaginas](/blogalongabond/octopussy)!